gwrightiv/azure-vm-deployment/README.md

 # Azure Windows Server Lab (Multi-Stage SysAdmin Project)

+This project replicates a real-world scenario where an IT admin deploys and hardens a cloud-based domain controller in Microsoft Azure.
+It shows my ability to manage an enterprise Windows Server environment from provisioning through automation and security, using Active Directory, PowerShell, NTFS, and firewall rules.
+It also highlights my cost-conscious thinking with features like auto-shutdown and scripted updates.

 This repo documents a four-part iterative lab project I completed using Microsoft Azure and Windows Server 2025.
 It follows the full lifecycle of deploying, configuring, and securing a cloud-hosted domain controller — covering core sysadmin responsibilities including Active Directory setup, user/group management, firewall rules, and scheduled automation.

 Completed as part of my IT System Administration coursework at Ensign College.